getbotty/Amp/README.md

 Amp gives you:

 - Simplifeid interface for binding events to form controls
-- Events like *beforechange*, *beforeshow* and *type* that you can use for validation.
-- Consistent *change* events.
+- A *type* event that fires on keypress, but only when the value changes.
-- Consistend enabling and disabling of inputs.
+- Consistent enabling and disabling of inputs.
-- Text-input controls that work with Number and Date objects instead of strings.
+- A Date and a Number input that work with native types.
 - An as-you-type formatted number input.
 - A datepicker for date inputs.
 - A better select, multiple select and combo controls that work with Javascript/JSON, can be serialized and styled.
-- Buttons that behave like checkboxes or radio buttons.
 - A modal window with its own tabbing order.
-- A tooltip that you can display for validation errors.
+- A tooltip.
 - A sortable, editable and paginated grid control.
 - Extensions to the Number and Date native objects.
-- Array polyfills for *indexOf*, *filter*, *map* and *forEach*

 Amp was made to deal with complicated forms for banking applications with controls that change states often and based on many variables.